OpenAlex · Aktualisierung stündlich · Letzte Aktualisierung: 24.05.2026, 03:22

 Abstract

-Objectives: This study systematically evaluates how existing AI frameworks in healthcare address intersectional bias across the AI lifecycle and explores the mitigation strategies proposed.
-Study design: Scoping review.
-Methods: A scoping review was conducted per PRISMA-ScR guidelines, analyzing studies from 2014 to 2024.
+This study systematically evaluates how existing AI frameworks in healthcare address intersectional bias across the AI lifecycle and explores the mitigation strategies proposed.
+Scoping review.
+A scoping review was conducted per PRISMA-ScR guidelines, analyzing studies from 2014-2024.
 Searches included MEDLINE (Ovid), PubMed, EMBASE (Ovid), SCOPUS, ESCI, IEEE Xplore, and Google Scholar.
 Data were extracted on bias-related challenges and mitigation strategies across AI lifecycle phases (development, validation, implementation, monitoring).
 Studies were ranked by inclusivity (high, medium, or low).
-Results: Of 374 records, 43 studies met inclusion criteria, primarily from high-income countries.
-Gender/sex (51.2 %) and race/ethnicity (44.2 %) were the most addressed dimensions, while disability (14 %) and citizenship (9.3 %) were least addressed.
-Inclusivity was categorized as high (21 studies, 48.8 %), medium (23.2 %), or low (27.9 %).
+Of 374 records, 43 studies met inclusion criteria, primarily from high-income countries.
+Gender/sex (51.2%) and race/ethnicity (44.2%) were the most addressed dimensions, while disability (14%) and citizenship (9.3%) were least addressed.
+Inclusivity was categorized as high (21 studies, 48.8%), medium (23.2%), or low (27.9%).
 Overall, 14 biases and 21 mitigation strategies were identified.
-Conclusions: Significant gaps remain in addressing intersectional biases in AI frameworks, particularly for underrepresented groups such as individuals with disabilities and non-citizens.
+Significant gaps remain in addressing intersectional biases in AI frameworks, particularly for underrepresented groups such as individuals with disabilities and non-citizens.
 Despite many frameworks demonstrating efforts toward inclusivity, attention to intersectionality remains uneven and largely inconsistent.
 Mapping biases to lifecycle phases highlights actionable strategies to improve equity and inclusivity in AI-driven healthcare.
 These findings provide valuable guidance for researchers, policymakers, and developers to create equitable and responsible AI systems.
+This paper examines fairness and inequality in healthcare AI, which could improve diagnosis and treatment but may worsen existing disparities.
+A review of 43 studies reveals that many AI frameworks inadequately address “intersectional bias”—how combined factors like gender, race, and economic status create unique discrimination.
+Many frameworks overlook factors like disability and citizenship, risking unfair AI systems and unequal care.
+The paper identifies common AI development biases (e.g., unrepresentative datasets, data labelling errors) and suggests solutions: diverse data collection, fairness checks, and clear guidelines.
+The authors stress the need for fair, inclusive AI to prevent increased health disparities, and offer recommendations for developers, policymakers, and healthcare providers.

 Ähnliche Arbeiten